-- Quickly visualize the data, allowing you to confirm a valid run.
+- Quickly visualize the data, to confirm a valid run.

-- Integrate quality controlled assay data with other information in a study.
+- Integrate selected assay data with other information in a study.

 The "General Purpose" Assay Type (GPAT)

-As part of this tutorial, we will create an assay design based on a "general purpose assay type", or "GPAT", one of LabKey Server's many tools for working with instrument data
+As part of this tutorial, we will create an assay design based on the "general purpose assay type", or "GPAT", the most flexible of LabKey Server's tools for working with instrument data

 .
-This assay type provides a flexible format for describing your experimental results, so that many sets of experimental results can be imported to LabKey Server using the pattern specified in the design.
+This assay type gives you complete control over the format for mapping your experimental results into LabKey Server.
 The structure of an assay design may include:

-Assay designs also help to ensure that appropriate data points are collected for each experimental run loaded into the server.
-For any manual data entry steps, LabKey Server automatically generates the appropriate data entry pages based on the assay design.
-The design can specify required and optional data fields, default values for fields, as well as pick-lists of standard values, thereby reducing the incidence of errors when entering data.
+Assay designs can also ensure that all necessary information is collected for each experimental run loaded into the server.
+For any manual data entry steps, the design can specify required fields, offer sensible default values, build in immediate range or regular expression validation, and offer pulldown menus of acceptable values, thereby reducing the incidence of data entry errors.

 The original Excel spreadsheet looks like this: